nasa-fornax/fornax-demo-notebooks/light_curves/scale_up.md

 - Parallelize the code demonstrated in the [light_curve_generator](light_curve_generator.md) notebook to get multi-wavelength light curves.
 - Launch a run using a large sample of objects, monitor the run's progress automatically, and understand its resource usage (CPU and RAM).
-- Understand some of general challenges and requirements when scaling up code.
+- Understand some general challenges and requirements when scaling up code.

 +++